Y2not2nd/ML-Credit-Card-Fraud-Detector/README.md

 * deployment and rollout mechanics

 By addressing these concerns locally, the system is better positioned to transition into a managed environment such as EKS with fewer unknowns and tighter control over configuration and behaviour.

----

-## Final note

-This project is intentionally end to end and local, but it reflects real production concerns closely.

-The value is not in the model alone, but in understanding how data, models, APIs, observability, and deployment considerations interact as a system.

-The current state represents a stable foundation, with ongoing work focused on lifecycle maturity and deployment preparation rather than basic functionality or connectivity.